etcet/kubernetes-the-hard-way/docs/11-tls-bootstrapping-kubernetes-workers.md

 For `node01` we started by creating a kubeconfig file with the TLS certificates that we manually generated.
 Here, we don't have the certificates yet.
 So we cannot create a kubeconfig file.
 Instead we create a bootstrap-kubeconfig file with information about the token we created.

 This is to be done on the `node02` node.
-Note that now we have set up the load balancer to provide high availibilty across the API servers, we point kubelet to the load balancer.
+Note that now we have set up the load balancer to provide high availabilty across the API servers, we point kubelet to the load balancer.

 Set up some shell variables for nodes and services we will require in the following configurations: